-The UK LIQ2 disclosure template forms part of the UK Pillar 3 disclosure framework.
-In line with PS22/21 'Implementation of Basel Standards: Final rules', disclosures for the Net Stable Funding Ratio are not required until after 1 January 2023.
-Therefore, this template has not been presented for the current year.
+In line with PS22/21 'Implementation of Basel Standards: Final rules', disclosures for the Net Stable Funding Ratio were not required until after 1 January 2023.
+Therefore, this template has been presented for the current year but no past comparable table is required.